Government & Public Safety10 min read

 Key Facts

-• 3-hour approved education course is mandatory before taking the exam
+• New non-attorney notaries must complete a 3-hour approved education course before taking the Ohio exam.

-• Ohio modernized its notary laws in 2019 with the Notary Public Modernization Act
+• Ohio modernized its notary laws in 2019 under the Notary Public Modernization Act (Senate Bill 263).

-• Ohio attorneys are exempt from the exam requirement but must complete education
+• Ohio-licensed attorneys are exempt from the notary exam but must still complete the education course.

 Ohio Notary Exam 2026: 30 questions, 80% pass, 3-hour course, 5-year term